 Less Than Significant Impact.
 Solid waste would be generated during construction and operation of the proposed project.
-The proposed project would comply with all regulations pertaining to solid waste, such as the California Integrated Waste Management Act.
+The proposed project would comply with all regulations pertaining to solid waste, such as the California Integrated Waste Management Act and the County's recycling and waste programs.
 The District and its construction contractor would comply with all applicable laws and regulations and make every effort to reuse and/or recycle the construction debris that would otherwise be taken to a landfill.
 Hazardous waste, such as paint used during construction, would be disposed of only at facilities permitted to receive them in accordance with local, state, and federal regulations.
-The proposed project would comply with all applicable local, state, and federal statutes and regulations related to solid waste disposal.
+The proposed project would comply with all applicable local, state, and federal regulations related to solid waste disposal.
 Therefore, impacts would be less than significant.